How NOT to analyse your mock-tests

 5. Do not forget to revise the topics

-6. Suggested Action
+6. Suggested Action:

 After you recognize any topics where you couldn’t score well or you think you lack clarity, always try to go back and revise those topics before your next mock test.
 Also keep revising old topics over and over again.
 This way you will not forget what you learnt a while ago and concepts will stay fresh in your mind.
 You will also be able to solve advanced level questions if you remember the basic concepts well.